Becki has 25 years of experience as a freelance landscaper and loves to share advice with her readers.

 Both are beyond our control to some extent.
-In the case of color-enhanced mulch, water leaches the dye out, which is why it is recommended not to use it if there is rain forecast in the next 24 hours.
+In the case of color-enhanced mulch, water leaches the dye out, which is why it is recommended not to use it if there is a rain forecast in the next 24 hours.
 The longer it can 'cure' before it rains, the longer it can hold on to some of its color.
-If you live in a desert and don't get any rain for a whole year, or maybe if you never water anything in your flower beds for a whole year, your color-enhanced mulch might not fade as MUCH, but it IS still going to visibly fade from natural sunlight if not sunlight, rain and supplementary watering.
+If you live in a desert and don't get any rain for a whole year, or if you never water anything in your flower beds for a whole year, your color-enhanced mulch might not fade as much, but it is still going to visibly fade from natural sunlight: if not sunlight, rain, and supplementary watering.

-Mulch with a 'Weed-Preventer' Additive
+Mulch With a 'Weed-Preventer' Additive

 Okay, I admit it, I was very skeptical when this kind of mulch hit the market because I know that mulch itself is a weed preventer.
-The more inches you apply, the less likely that weed seeds can find their way down to soil level to germinate.
+The more inches you apply, the less likely it is that weed seeds can find their way down to soil level to germinate.

 Even though I was skeptical, last season I purchased a dozen bags of a well-known brand of mulch with a weed preventer additive for one bed in particular.
 As crazy as it sounds, just out of a skeptical gardener's curiosity, I dumped one bag of this mulch on a tarp and sifted and sorted through it very carefully by hand to find each and every granule of weed preventer.

-Considering that the same weed preventer sold separately recommends sprinkling 1 ounce per 10 square feet, the one tablespoon of granules in a bag of mulch is HALF as much as it should be.
+Considering that the same weed preventer sold separately recommends sprinkling 1 ounce per 10 square feet, the one tablespoon of granules in a bag of mulch is half as much as it should be.
 Good thing mulch is a natural weed preventer to begin with.
-I'd rather buy my weed preventer separately and put as much down as is directed on the package and know where its going.
-Mulch with a weed preventer additive gets a resounding thumbs DOWN from this gardener.
+I'd rather buy my weed preventer separately and put as much down as is directed on the package and know where it's going.

 There are lots of different kinds of mulches and lots of different things used for mulch.
-Right now I want to focus on just a few of the most common icky things that often grow in a bag of mulch or grows on the top of spread mulch.
+Right now, I want to focus on just a few of the most common icky things that often grow in a bag of mulch or grow on the top of spread mulch.
 For easier identification for the newbie gardener, I'll stick with the common names.
 Feel free to Google the common name if you want to learn more detailed specifics.